Monster of the Deep: Final Fantasy XV: Release

-The game was first announced during at the 2016 Electronic Entertainment Expo.
+The game was first announced at the 2016 Electronic Entertainment Expo.
 While its initial announcement inferred that the entire game of Final Fantasy XV would be made playable on the PlayStation VR, it was later clarified that the playable VR content was limited to the shooting side game.
-As such, its release date went from alongside the regular version of Final Fantasy XV on September 30, 2016, to "unlikely to release alongside the game" to "sometime after September 30". to even missing the October launch of PlayStation VR as well.
-The game was not given a new release date after the main game's delay to November 29, 2016, but it was initially planned to be released as free downloadable content (DLC) for the main game.
-The project was re-revealed under its current title at E3 2017, having been set for release in September 2017.
+As such, its release date went from alongside the regular version of Final Fantasy XV on September 30, 2016, to "unlikely to release alongside the game" to "sometime after September 30" and even missing the October launch of PlayStation VR as well.
+The game was not given a new release date after the main game's delay to November 29, but was initially planned to be released as free downloadable content (DLC) for the main game.
+The project was re-revealed under its current title at E3 2017.
 Rather than the original plan to have been released as downloadable content to Final Fantasy XV itself, the game is a standalone project that can be played without needing to own the original.
-The game ultimately released on November 21, 2017.
+The game was ultimately released on November 21 the same year.

 Reception

 Pre-release

 Speaking of the initial 2016 demo, Griffin McElroy of Polygon sharply criticized it for being too simplistic, stating that it stood out among games at the PlayStation VR event as not being one of the games that was particularly fun.
-Patrick Klepek of Kotaku agreed, stating that the games simplicity meant that the virtual reality aspect was barely utilized, and the experience became more about punching buttons to win.
-Andrew Webster of The Verge notes that the Final Fantasy aspects of the game felt very shallow and was more like an arcade shooting game such as House of the Dead.
-Jeff Grubb of VentureBeat went as far as to call it "the worst VR game I’ve played from a professional studio", also citing the concern that it was too much like a simple arcade shooter.
+Patrick Klepek of Kotaku agreed, saying that the games simplicity meant that the virtual reality aspect was barely utilized, and the experience became more about punching buttons to win.
+Andrew Webster of The Verge notes that the Final Fantasy aspects of the game felt shallow and was more like an arcade shooting game such as House of the Dead.
+Jeff Grubb of VentureBeat went as far as to call it "the worst VR game from a professional studio", also citing the concern that it was too much like a simple arcade shooter.

 Some critics did get a positive first impression however, such as Meghan Sullivan of IGN who was generally impressed with it despite conceding simplistic gameplay, citing a sense of immersion and nostalgia impossible to feel without virtual reality, concluding that "...I began to tear up with happiness.
-This was my first taste of VR, and although I knew I wasn't really in a car, driving down a road in a world where Behemoths dwell and humans can magically teleport, just for a few minutes, it felt like I was."
+This was my first taste of VR, and although I knew I wasn't really in a car, driving down a road in a world where Behemoths dwell and humans can magically teleport, just for a few minutes, it felt like I was".